This post was updated on 18th August, 2016.

 It is also going to depend on which part of the world you are in.
 Most of SE Asia will cost you a small fraction of the price of most other regions and countries in the world.
 Australia is notorious for being expensive for food and parts of Europe and South America are up there too.

-I highly recommend having a good guide book or eBook with you before and during your travels.
-I personally love Lonely Planet but there are others that provide similar information for about the same prices.
+We highly recommend having a good guide book or eBook with you before and during your travels.
+We personally love Lonely Planet but there are others that provide similar information for about the same prices.

 Bringing it All Together